opentensor/developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 - The task-performing entities are called **subnet miners**.
 - Entities that create the tasks, score the output of the subnet miners and reward them, are called **subnet validators**.

-Incentive menchanisms are a fundamental part of Bittensor.
-They drive the behaviour of subnet miners and govern the consensus between validators.
-The two components of an incentive mechanism are:
+Incentive mechanisms are a fundamental part of Bittensor.
+They drive the behaviour of the subnet miners and govern the consensus amongst the subnet validators.
+The two key components of an incentive mechanism are (described in more detail in the below [Components of incentive mechanism](#components-of-incentive-mechanism) section):
-1. Task generation, which defines what the miners should become competent at.
+1. Task generation: The subnet miners should become competent in this task generation.
-2. Reward model, which is the mathematical object that scores miner performance and thus miners seek to maximize.
+2. Reward model: A mathematical object that scores the subnet miner performance.
 The reward model produces a numerical reward for all miner behaviours.
-In other words, it defines a landscape that miners will traverse as they navigate towards the global peak.
+The subnet miners seek to maximize their reward.

 Each subnet has its own incentive mechanism.
 Subnet developers should design incentive mechanisms carefully so that these mechanisms comprehensively and explicitly promote all the desired behaviors and penalize undesired behaviors.
-The zen of incentive mechanisms is "explicit is better than implicit, objective beats subjective".

 :::tip Machine learning analogy
 In machine learning analogy, incentive mechanisms are effectively loss functions that steer the behaviour of subnet miners towards desirable outcomes.
 Miner earnings are dependent on their loss value, hence the miners are incentivized to act in ways that minimize such loss value.
 Furthermore, competition between subnet miners will drive the miners to seek optimal strategies within the given subnet incentive landscape.